bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials.md

 ```

 ### Periodic orbits
-Here are some examples more oriented towards the computation of periodic orbits.
-Here is one for aBS from **period-doubling** bifurcations of periodic orbits
+We provide some examples focused on the computation of periodic orbits.
+Here is one where we present the different ways to compute periodic orbits.
 ```@contents
 Pages = ["ode/tutorialsODE-PD.md"]
 Depth = 1